vaishnavi5/Readme.md/README.md

 Below are the endpoint url and Parameter which needs to be used

-Endpoint url used is = http://api.openweathermap.org/data/2.5/weather?q=London&appid={API key}
+Endpoint url used = http://api.openweathermap.org/data/2.5/weather?q=London&appid={API key}

 Parameter needs to be given while getting the response = City name.